-The concept of divorcing your parents might be surprising to some.
-However, it happens quite often when children reach a point where the disputes cannot be resolved with their family anymore.
+The concept of being free from your parents’ care might be surprising to some.
+However, it happens quite often when children reach a point where family disputes no longer find resolution.

-If the application of the child is successful, the parents will no longer have any authority or control over the child, and the child will be legally recognised as an adult.
+If the application of the child is successful, the parents will no longer have any authority or control over the child.
+Thus, the law will recognise the child as an adult.

 - physical injury;